Hemerocallis gall midge

 Symptoms

-If the foliage of daylilies appears normal but the flowers abnormal in the ways described below, hemerocallis gall midge is almost certainly to blame;
+If the foliage of daylilies appears normal but the flowers abnormal in the ways described below, hemerocallis gall midge is almost certainly to blame:

-- Affected flower buds are shorter and much fatter than healthy daylily flower buds
+• Affected flower buds are shorter and much fatter than healthy daylily flower buds

-- Such buds fail to open and either dry up or rot
+• Such buds fail to open and either dry up or rot

-- Numerous almost transparent maggots, up to 3mm long, may be found inside the buds, crawling around in a watery liquid
+• Numerous almost transparent maggots, up to 3mm long, may be found inside the buds, crawling around in a watery liquid

 Management

 Pick off and destroy galled buds as soon as they are seen.
 Encourage other gardeners who grow daylilies in nearby gardens to do the same.
-Damage by this insect comes to an end by mid-July.
+Damage from this insect comes to an end by mid-July.

 Biology